chenen3/yeager/README.md

                 "port": 443,
                 "uuid": "", // fill in UUID
-                "certFile": "/path/to/cert.pem", // replace with absolute path of certificate "KeyFile": "/path/to/key.pem"// replace with absolute path of key }
+                "certFile": "/path/to/cert.pem", // replace with absolute path of certificate "keyFile": "/path/to/key.pem", // replace with absolute path of key "fallback": {
+                    "port": 80
+                }
+            }
         }
     ]